updated October 2024

 Minimum wages are on the rise across Canada as governments seek to reach a par with living wages.
 While this is an ongoing challenge, minimum wage increases affect small businesses directly and immediately.
-As of May 1, the following minimum wages are in effect in Canada:
+The following minimum wages are in effect in Canada as of October 1, 2024.

 We applaud governments for wanting to address the issue of minimum wage and living wage.
 The CFA supports a minimum wage policy which is fair, predictable, and transparent, accompanied by open communication and consultations with stakeholders, including franchised businesses.